sammonsjl/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `node01` and `node02` Login to each controller instance using SSH Terminal.
+The commands in this lab must be run on each worker instance: `node01` and `node02` Login to each controller instance using vagrant ssh terminal.

 You can perform this step with [tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux).